Historypin/shiftedstorage/README.md

 # ⇧📁 shifted-storage

 *shifted-storage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives back up each other's data.
+This work is part of Shift Collective's [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
+For more details you can read reports linked from the project's homepage.

-The goal of *shifted-storage* is to provide an alternative to "bigtech" storage services, that is:
+In a nutshell, the goal of *shifted-storage* is to provide an alternative to "bigtech" storage services, that is:

 - *Decentralized* instead of *Centralized*: the software is open source and can be deployed on infrastructure that is operated by the members in their data centers,